Code-Institute-Submissions/memorygame-5/test.md

 ## How Responsiveness Was Tested
 I investigated the responsiveness of the website by utilizing the Google Chrome extension to establish that the site was receptive to all device sizes; mobiles, tablets and monitors.
 The responsiveness of the web game was futher tested by using [amiresponsive.is](http://ami.responsivedesign.is/).

+I also tested the responsiveness by asking family and friends to play the game on their mobiles/tablets - the following devices were used to test: Iphone 11, Iphone 7, Samsung Galaxy Note and Samsung Galaxy Tab S6.
+It was through this testing that the issue with cards not flipping correctly on iOS was picked up.
+This is discussed in the JS testing and debugging section below.

 ### Issues Encountered with Responsiveness during design:
 #### GameBoard